-Roger Nielsen works in the Office of Communications at the Carl Vinson Institute of Government.
-He helps the Weed Warriors eradicate invasive exotic plants from Memorial Park and is an avid wilderness backpacker, flat-water kayaker, and record collector.
-He and his wife, Pat, have lived in the Green Acres subdivision for 20 years.
+Roger Nielsen retired in 2020, ending a 44-year career as a journalist, naturalist and a writer.
+He joined the board in 2013 and is an avid wilderness backpacker, flat-water kayaker, and record collector.
+He and his wife, Pat, have lived in Athens’ Green Acres subdivision for nearly 30 years.

-Dr. Ken Jarrett retired from Athens Technical College in 2003 after serving as Vice President of Academic Affairs, but continues to serve as a consultant for development and delivery of online education and training.
-Gardening, sailing, restoring an old home, and restoring old automobiles are among his hobbies.
+Dr. Ken Jarrett retired from Athens Technical College in 2003 as vice president for academic affairs.
+Gardening, sailing, restoring an old home and restoring old automobiles are among his hobbies.
 He joined the board in 2007.

 Dr. Kathy Parker

-Hans Neuhauser, a founding board member of ORLT, retired as the Executive Director of the Georgia Land Trust Service Center in 2016.
-His active participation in conservation extends over 30 years and has included board membership of the Land Trust Alliance, membership on the Northern Right Whale Recovery Plan Implementation Team, and others.
+Hans Neuhauser, a founding board member of ORLT, retired as the executive director of the Georgia Land Trust Service Center in 2016.
+His conservation work extends over 30 years and includes serving on the Land Trust Alliance board and on the Northern Right Whale Recovery Plan Implementation Team.
 He lives in Athens with his wife, Mary Lou.

 Dr. Daniel Hope

-A founding member and former chair of the Oconee River Land Trust, Dr. Daniel Hope has over 30 years of experience in the field of recreation, parks, and leisure services.
-He is very involved in the Athens community and was a founding member of ORLT, Sandy Creek Nature Center, and the Lyndon House Arts Foundation, Inc.
+A founding member and former chair of the Oconee River Land Trust, Dr. Daniel Hope has over 30 years of experience in recreation and parks.
+He is very involved in the Athens community and in addition to ORLT is a founding member of Sandy Creek Nature Center and the Lyndon House Arts Foundation.

 Dr. Karen Porter

 Nat Kuykendall moved to Athens in 2008 after spending 32 years with the National Park Service.
 He is actively involved in conservation efforts in Athens, including the Athens-Clarke Heritage Foundation and the Oconee Rivers Greenway Commission.
-He joined the board in 2015 and lives in Athens with his wife Helen.
+He joined the board in 2015 and lives in Athens with his wife, Helen.

 Karen Middendorf is a veterinarian who has lived in Athens since the early 1980s.
 She joined the board in 2018.
-She owns a horse farm in Clarke County, is an active member of the Piedmont Gardeners, and enjoys hiking, quilting, and spending time with family are among her interests.
+She owns a horse farm in Clarke County, is an active member of the Piedmont Gardeners, and enjoys hiking, quilting, and spending time with family.